 I met my husband, Blake Ford, while backpacking around Europe in the summer of 1993.
 He was travelling from Italy to Greece; I was heading in the opposite direction.
 Our paths crossed on the Greek island of Corfu.
 We were both staying at the Pink Palace, a notorious backpackers’ accommodation more famous for of–the–moment hook–ups than lasting relationships.
 I noticed him sitting in the lobby one morning on my way to the dining hall.
 He was wearing Teva sandals (a sure sign he was from North America and spoke English), so I invited him to breakfast.

 We spent the next two days together sunbathing and swimming in the Ionian Sea, talking about skiing in Banff and Colorado (he was a Canadian Rockies boy, I was a Colorado Rockies girl).
 When it came time for me to board the ferry to Brindisi, we exchanged actual addresses (this was pre–email!).
 I was determined to stay in touch – I figured that the fact I’d had to travel halfway around the world to meet someone who loved skiing as much as I did had to mean something.
 Letter writing turned into phone calls and, 10 months after we met, I flew from Denver to Calgary to visit him.
-We’ll be celebrating 23 years of marriage this August and it’s fair to say I fell in love with travel the same summer I fell for Blake. — Lisa Kadane (@lisakadane)
+I fell in love with travel the same summer I fell for Blake. — Lisa Kadane (@lisakadane)

 Like most modern love stories, B and I met on a dating app.
 I was visiting Los Angeles and while meaningful connections aren’t often found swiping right, I was lucky.
 It was like fireworks – until COVID–19 sent me packing.
 Blissfully unaware, we spent our last day together laughing while unusually heavy clouds formed over the L.A. skyline.
 This is the kind of love story that leaves us feeling like the plane landed before we could watch the end of the movie.
 I wasn’t expecting to meet someone with whom I’d share such a strong connection; it’s a feeling I hadn’t experienced in years.
 We still chat every day, but with the borders closed indefinitely and us living in different countries, I have no idea whether we will see each other again.
 We tell ourselves we’ll pick it up where we left off, but will we just end up forgetting?
 I’m asking for a friend. — Stephanie Mercier Voyer (@smvoyer)

 My boyfriend and I had been dating for two years when we went on a round–the–world trip.
 Early in the journey, I directed us to the wrong airport for a flight (because who knew there are two airports in Bangkok?).
 As we stood in the terminal with the reality that we were likely missing our flight washing over us, he grabbed my hand and said “we’re going to make it” and we dashed outside to get a taxi.
-We’ve been married for four years this month.
 I don’t think either of us understood what love is – the kind that can make you stronger in times of stress – until we travelled together. — Jessica Huras (@waysofwanderers)

 I met Jess at a lunch meet–up in 2018 in Cuenca, Ecuador’s adorable el centro.
 I had arrived a few weeks prior with nothing but a backpack and notions of staying for a month.
 It would have shocked me to learn that I’d settle long–term and that Jess would become a new best friend.
 We instantly bonded over our love of running and the outdoors.
 We became friends, spending Sundays hiking in the mountains and weekdays meeting for cheeky glasses of vino.
-We climbed mountains and volcanoes, rode horses, and toed the start lines of races in Cuenca.
-Six months into our friendship, we discovered we even had matching birthdays: April 8th and 9th.
-Last year, we hiked to a waterfall.
-This year, we were separate in quarantine dreaming of our mountain adventures to come. — Sinead Mulhern (@SineadMulhern)
+We climbed mountains and volcanoes, rode horses, and toed the start lines of races in Cuenca. — Sinead Mulhern (@SineadMulhern)

 I went backpacking in Israel when I was 21.
 In Jerusalem, I stayed at a free hostel for Jewish girls and started attending various events, like, um, all–night (and all–female, of course) prayer sessions.
 I can’t remember exactly where I met David, a seriously cute, previously secular New Zealander who was considering entering a yeshiva.
 Within a couple of days we were widely considered a couple.
 We started getting invited to places together, like for Shabbat dinners at people’s homes.
 In a community known for mainly arranged marriages, being together for a couple of days was a leg–up on most of the other young couples about to be married.
 There was just one thing – he was torn between me and religion.
 In the end, I was dumped for God.
 I imagine he’s married with 10 children in Jerusalem now, but our first kiss remains in my top three (okay, five!) of best first kisses ever. — Leah Rumack (@leahrumack)